Beware: Scam Utility Calls Strike Again

 If you receive a scam phone call, please contact the Palo Alto Police Department at (650) 329-2413 to file a Police Report.
 You may also want to contact the FTC at 1-877-FTC-HELP or file a complaint online.

-How the scams typically work
+How the scams typically work:

 The scammers call using various official-sounding credentials.
-For example, they may claim that they are an employee of Palo Alto Utilities, PG&E (Pacific Gas & Electric), or “The Disconnect Department”.
-The suspects try to convince you that your utilities bill is past due, and that your power will be shut off in several hours if you do not send money right away to address a past due balance.
-The suspects may tell business owners that the utilities employees are outside their business, ready to disconnect their service if payment is not made.
+For example, they may claim that they are an employee of Palo Alto Utilities, PG&E (Pacific Gas & Electric), or the "Disconnect Department."
+The suspects try to convince you that your utilities bill is past due, and that your utility service will be shut off in several hours if you do not send money right away to resolve a past due balance.
+The suspects may tell residents or businesses that the utilities employees are outside their property, ready to disconnect their service if payment is not made.

-How you know it is a scam
+How you know it is a scam:

-What to do if contacted by a scammer
+What to do if contacted by a scammer:

-If you receive a call from someone claiming to be from the Utilities Department and asking for money or other personal information, please hang up and call the Palo Alto Utilities Customer Service Center at (650) 329-2161 to verify your account information.
+If you receive a call from someone claiming to be from the Utilities Department, asking for money or other personal information, please hang up and call the Palo Alto Utilities Customer Service Center at (650) 329-2161 to verify your account information.
 As some scammers can make it look like they are calling from our number, if you see that number, please do not assume it is us.
 If it is a Palo Alto Utilities Department employee that actually called you, our Utilities Customer Service Representative will be able to verify the call and further assist you.